We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 What happens if I pay into more than one of the same type of ISA in a tax year?

 If you think you've paid into more than one Lifetime ISA in a single tax year, contact your ISA provider straight away.
-You should also get in touch with the HMRC to let them know.
+You should also get in touch with HMRC to let them know.